Ling Yen Mountain Temple

-is a Buddhist monastery, designed by Pacific Rim Architecture in the Chinese palatial style and completed in 1996.
+is a Buddhist monastery, designed by Pacific Rim Architecture in the Chinese palatial style and completed on September 19, 1999.
 The temple has about 10,000 members in Greater Vancouver and several dozen resident monastics.

 Tradition

 The temple is in the Pure Land tradition of Ling Yen Shan near Suzhou, Jiangsu, China.
-It is an offshoot of Lingyen Shan monastery near Puli, Nantou, Taiwan, which was founded by Master Miao Lien in 1984.
+It is an offshoot of Ling Yen Mountain Temple near Puli, Nantou, Taiwan, which was founded by Master Miao Lien in 1984.

 Location

 Located on No. 5 Road in Richmond near Williams Road, the Lingyen Mountain Temple is located within a 20-minute drive from Vancouver, parts of Richmond and other Metro Vancouver municipalities with a significant Buddhist population.
 It is a 2-minute walk away from the high school of Richmond Christian School.